Gravity as the Source of Curvature, not curvature as the source of gravity

 This idea does not discard modern physics—it reframes it.

-By restoring gravity as an active force and viewing geometry as its visible signature, PEI opens new ways of thinking about:
+By restoring gravity as an active force and viewing geometry as its visible signature, PRI opens new ways of thinking about:

 Motion and structure